omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 Then there is the simplicity of the Universal Gravigation theory.
 A simple formula that shows how the Sun and planets attract each other.

+    F = G * M1 * M2 / D^2
+    where
+      F = attraction force between objects 1-2
+      G = Universal gravitation constant 6.674×10−11 N⋅m2/kg2
+      M1, M2 = Masses of objects
+      D = Distance between object centers

-We can use it to calculate all the little forces.
+We can use it to calculate all the little forces (N-to-N attraction).
-Forces produce acceleration, influencing speed and position.
+Forces produce acceleration, setting speed and position.
-The effects can be integrated over time.
+The effects of the forces can be summed up - integrated.

 If the formulas are any good the two calculations should match, at least to a certain precision.